 Ongoing communication with stakeholders on and off the school grounds is vital to Community Matters’ ongoing success.
 Phillips and his supporters speak frequently at a wide range of venues—from local service club meetings and international education conferences to interviews on the "Today" show and CNN—and, increasingly, they are finding an audience eager for answers.

 “There are more challenges today, but there's also less denial,” says Phillips.
 “Ten years ago, people would say, ‘So what, I got bullied as a kid and I made it through.’
 Now society is more aware and engaged.”

 To date, more than 60,000 school kids in 32 states, Puerto Rico, Guam and Canada have been exposed to the SSA program.
-Among them: Donny Giovanni, who was a Safe School Ambassador while at Montgomery High School
+Among them: Donny Giovanni, who was a Safe School Ambassador while at Montgomery High School in Santa Rosa.

 “I wanted to help my school and I thought it would look good on my college applications,” he admits.
 After completing the training, however, he became a change agent among his peers.
 “If I witnessed a teammate being teased, I would step in.
 If I saw a student being excluded, I would reach out.
 If I saw tempers rising, I would try to defuse the situation.”